pUrGe12/MLBxG-extension/README.md

         chmod +x getPreReq.sh
         ./getPreReq.sh

+> This is assuming you're on Linux

+If not then please head over to [this link](https://googlechromelabs.github.io/chrome-for-testing/) and download the same versions of chrome and chromedriver. (hehe)

 Next step is to start the backend.
 There is just one main file that you need to run.
 From the root directory of the repo.
 Run the following commands to install the pre-requisities and run the backend

         pip install -r requirements.txt
         sudo apt install ffmpeg -y
         cd src/backend/ && python3 main.py

 You can now start checking it out.